WelliksonWester/WelliksonWester/README.md

 - 🎓 Graduated in **Agribusiness Management** and **Business Administration Technician**
 - 🌱 I'm passionate about technology, logic, and building useful things from scratch
 - 🔄 I'm shifting careers from business to **tech**, with a focus on back-end development
-- 🧠 I'm neurodivergent (TDAH), which leads me to find creative ways to learn and teach
 - 🎮 In my free time, I dive into FPS games and love clutch moments
 - 🌎 Languages: **Portuguese (native)** | **English (intermediate/advanced)**